How to get touch with us over the festive period

 Cohabiting Couples: Your Legal Rights and Obligations

-Cohabiting couples are now the fastest growing family type in the UK, but the law doesn’t recognise these families in the same way as married couple or civil partners.
+Cohabiting couples are now the fastest-growing family type in the UK, but the law doesn’t recognise these families in the same way as married couples or civil partners.

 Rights of cohabiting couples